 a programme or service which is offered for sale to you as an individual purchase either at specific start times or on demand.

-the current list of charges for each of the services.
+the current list of charges as set out at www.virginmedia.com/shop/the-legal-stuff/priceguides.

-(i) the first date on which each service is available for you to use or,
+1. the first date on which the service is available for you to use; or

-(ii) where no installation is required, the earlier of the date your service is activated or seven days from the date you ordered the services from us or,
+2. where no installation is required, the earlier of the date the service is activated or 7 days from the date you ordered the service from us; or

-(iii) where you install the services yourself (via Quickstart or a similar self-installation solution), it will be either the first date on which each service is a available for you to use the services or the date we receive confirmation that your installation kit has been delivered, whichever is earlier.
+3. where you install the services yourself (via Quickstart or a similar self-installation solution), it will be either the first date on which each service is available for you to use the services or the date we receive confirmation that your installation kit has been delivered, whichever is earlier.

 the services you have ordered including any new, extra or substitute services which we agree to supply you at a later date.